Greek Dense Bean Salad

 Dense Bean Salads are basically salads without the lettuce, and filled with beans and veggies and fresh herbs.
 They are typically tossed in a vinaigrette-type of a dressing and are great because they stay fresh for days.
 This means they are perfect to prep ahead for a week of lunches!

-This Greek Dense Bean Salad recipe is full of so many of my favorite flavors, from fresh cucumbers and tangy lemon, to briny olives and feta cheese!
+Just like my Salmon Greek Salad, this Greek Bean Salad recipe is full of so many of my favorite flavors, from fresh cucumbers and tangy lemon, to briny olives and feta cheese!
 This salad is my new favorite go-to lunch.

-English Cucumber - English cucumbers have a thinner skin, which makes it easier to eat without peeling them.
+English Cucumber - English cucumbers have a thinner skin compared to regular cucumbers, which makes it easier to eat without peeling them.
 They also have less seeds so they are great for chopping in this salad.

 Dijon Mustard - I love adding dijon to vinaigrettes to add a bit of creaminess and flavor.